nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 3. Change directory into `docs`.

-4. Run `nwb_generate_format_docs` and then `make html` to generate documentation for your extension based on the YAML files.
+4. Run `make html` to generate documentation for your extension based on the YAML files.

 5. Read `docs/README.md` for instructions on how to customize documentation for your extension.